 7.1.1 Allocation of Funds

 The Board of Regents shall be the only medium through which formal requests shall be made for appropriations from the General Assembly and the Governor of the State of Georgia.
-The Board shall make the allocation of funds to the institutions at the April meeting or the next regular meeting following the approval of the Appropriations Act, or as soon thereafter as may be practicable in each year, and shall approve the budgets of the institutions and of the office of the Board of Regents at the regular June meeting in each year, or as soon thereafter as may be practicable.
+Annually, the Board shall make the allocation of funds to the institutions at a meeting following the approval of the Appropriations Act, and shall approve the budgets of the institutions and of the office of the Board of Regents.
+(BoR Minutes, Jan.
+2017)

 7.1.2 Accounting and Reporting